caruby/core/doc/sops/change.md

         git checkout -b save_gleason_score_fix origin/master

-* Fix the bug on on the branch, e.g.:
+* Fix the bug on on the branch and add it to git, e.g.:

         git commit -a -- lib/domain/specimen.rb test/lib/catissue/domain/specimen_test.rb
         Fixed bug #42 - Prostate specimen annotation Gleason score is not saved.
 Added the